wj7185681-oss/Study-helper/README.md

 # Study-helper
-A study helper for Chinese user
+A study helper for both Chinese and English user